Before you start please check out our short introductory video.

 “The more people you have in STEM, the more innovations you'll get.
 The problem begins for children of all backgrounds in grade school, where they are usually asked to memorize facts out of a book instead of satisfying their natural curiosity through experiments and exploring.”

 – Mae Jemison, as quoted in the Huffington Post.
 Jemison is the first black woman astronaut and holds both a medical degree and a bachelor degree in chemical engineering.

 CreositySpace curriculum is developed in collaboration with teachers & students from across the US.

 Initial evaluation of program efficacy was performed via informal surveys that probed how much students felt they had learned, what they knew about science, and what they wanted to be when they grew up.

 Work continues with a number of universities and federal agencies to align our impact assessment with methods that are accepted in the field.
-Where possible, we intend to track cohorts of students through elementary school, into middle school and beyond to demonstrate that connecting kids to STEM through the values and qualities of entrepreneurs and innovators, forms lasting and effective impressions.
+Where possible, we intend to track cohorts of students through elementary school, and into middle school and beyond, to demonstrate that connecting kids to STEM through the values and qualities of entrepreneurs forms lasting and effective impressions.